 4. Next, you will match up the columns in your excel spreadsheet with the available fields in FastRecruit.
 You can also create new fields as you import if they aren't available in FastRecruit.

 In this Map Columns window, you'll see the available fields in the FastRecruit System on the right, and the fields available from Your Import File on the left.
-Some fields will match up automatically based on name.
+Some fields will match up automatically based on names.
 If needed, select the drop-down in the left-hand column and select the appropriate column from your import file that matches the FastRecruit field.
 At the bottom of the example below, I'm selecting Class, which is a column header in my excel sheet, to match up with Grad Year, an available field in FastRecruit.

-**Note that school name, school city and school state must all be entered on the .CSV file in order for high school information to be imported.**
+**Note that school name, school city, and school state must all be entered on the .CSV file in order for high school information to be imported.**